ezsystems/ezpublish-legacy/doc/features/4.1/webdav_readme.txt

 connection at a later time, try dragging it from My Computer to an Internet Explorer window.

+If the above steps fail, try deleting the created connection, restart the Web Client service (in Control Panel -> Administrative Tools -> Services), and try again.

 WebDAV operations are somehow limited in Internet Explorer, in such ways that you will not be able to click on a file to open it, but must instead drag it to a local folder and then open it.